Jhgomez/StudyNotes/Android/graphics.md

 if we do this our star content is also filled with the requested color resulting in a circle filled with the requested color, but it shouldn't fill the star content, the solution to this is change the direction of the points of the paths, if a path is inside another path and you don't want those filled then you need to have the inner path pixels have an opossite direction.

+Stroke width is just a convenience, this is true because what happens under the hood when you request a stroke for a cirlce of radio X and stroke width of Y, then the stroke is created by drawing a circle with radio of X + Y and filling the space betwwen those two circles with the color you requested, but you could do this yourself so that is wht it is said is just a convenience method